In this special issue, it is primarily aimed to publish various methods, techniques, models,...

 - Starting peer review process

-Each manuscript is sent to at least two referees in order to make a scientific decision of its publication in the TUSED.
-The referees anonymously read, examine and analyze the manuscript in accordance with the following criteria:
+If the editorial review is passed, one of the Co-Editors or Associate editors manage the process.
+Each manuscript is sent to at least two referees to make a scientific decision of its publication in the TUSED.
+A double blind peer review process has begun after sending to the referees.
+The referees anonymously analyze the manuscript in accordance with the following criteria:

 - The clarity of the purpose